 Just like all things fermented, the longer it ferments, the sourer it will become.
 I always suggest starting with less fermented time and then adding more as your tastebuds allow.

 A FEW TIPS ABOUT MAKING FERMENTED DRINKS AT HOME

 The fermenting time can vary from home to home, depending on the temperature of your house.
-Warmer the climate, the faster it will ferment.
+The warmer the climate, the faster it will ferment.
 The first fermentation isn’t too crucial.
 However, the second one is the one you will want to be looking out for.
 Having the kefir in an airtight container is what gives it the carbonation, but you will want to be careful about over carbonating it.

 To be on the safe side, always open your soda outside.
 I learned this lesson the hard way, and I have grape soda on the ceiling to prove it.

-The Kefir grains will naturally multiply as they do be sure to remove the extras from the batch.
+The Kefir grains will naturally multiply as they do, be sure to remove the extras from the batch.
 Using more than 4 tablespoons will make the fermentation times change and alter the taste.
 You can share the grains with friends, eat them (my kids love them), blend them in smoothies, or discard them.

-When making water kefir be sure to use filtered water that is free of contaminants, things like fluoride and chlorine can kill your kefir grains.
+When making water kefir be sure to use filtered water that is free of contaminants.
+Things like fluoride and chlorine can kill your kefir grains.
 I use the Berkey water filter system in my home and find that my grains thrive on it.